You are viewing this site in staging mode. Click in this bar to return to normal site.

 • Secure

 Broadwater seeks to ensure that parents are aware of any concerns through informal meetings, phone conversations or e-mails.
 The annual school report will formally inform parents of the progress their child has made.
-Any child not making the expected progress will be flagged up to the Inclusion Manager and Senior Leadership Team who will inform parents and direct appropriate resources if necessary.
+Any child not making the expected progress will be flagged up to the SENCO/ SEND Teacher and Senior Leadership Team who will inform parents and direct appropriate resources if necessary.

 What opportunities will there be for regular contact about things that have happened at school, such as a home school book?

 Home/School communication is considered to be extremely important at Broadwater.
 It is common for a communication book to be set up if agreed appropriate.
 Teachers are happy to have phone conversations and informal meetings at the end of the day, if requested and booked through the office.
-The Inclusion Manager can be used as a liaison between the Class teacher and Home.
+The SENCO can be used as a liaison between the class teacher and parents.
 Communication is welcomed by phone and e-mail through the school office.

 How will you explain to me how his or her learning is planned and how I can help support this outside of the school?

-All parents are invited to a Curriculum News Meeting each term, (Virtually or Face to Face), detailling the outline of the curriculum.
+All parents are invited to a Curriculum News Meeting each term, detailing the outline of the curriculum.
 Children in Early Years will be invited to a series of meetings where the teaching of reading and other key skills are discussed.

-Parents of SEND children are informed of provision through the Pupil Profile and Provision Maps and these may be explained in detail at the review meetings with the Inclusion Manager and class-teacher.
+Parents of SEND children are informed of provision through the Pupil Profile and Provision Maps and these may be explained in detail at the review meetings with the SENCO/ SEND Teacher and class-teacher.
 Any parental support and work to be continued at home will be outlined.
 Teachers will plan weekly homework for children based on the teaching and learning done each week.
-This is uploaded to Google Classroom.
+This is uploaded to Google Classroom or given as a paper copy.

 Parents are expected to support their child and ensure that the homework is completed.